nvclopez9/demoWooFrontend/frontend/README.md

 ## Environment Variables

 Environment variables are used to configure the application with dynamic values that can change between development, staging, and production environments.
-These values are stored in a `.env.local` file to ensure they are kept secure and not hard-coded into the codebase.
+These values are stored in a `.env` file to ensure they are kept secure and not hard-coded into the codebase.
 Examples of such variables include API endpoints, keys, and URLs.

-Here is the required `.env.local` configuration for this project:
+Here is the required `.env` configuration for this project:

 ```env
 GRAPHQL_ENDPOINT=http://localhost:8080/wp/graphql